 Christian Snidow, son of John and Elizabeth Helm Snidow, was born March 15, 1760 in Lancaster County, Pennsylvania.
-He migrated with his parents to the Valley of Virginia ca. 1767-1770, settling near Little Stony Creek in 1774.
+He migrated with his parents to the Valley of Virginia ca. 1766, settling on or near Little Stony Creek in 1774 with his mother and siblings.